Powerful Black History Reads: Recommended Books and Authors

 The Vanishing Half is a novel about twin sisters who grew up a small, southern Black community.
 One sister stays in the same small town raising her daughter.
 The other sister secretly passes for white, marries and keeps her past hidden from her white husband.
 The story takes place from the 1950’s to the 1990’s.
 The Vanishing Half is a #1 New York Times Bestseller, chosen as one of Barack Obama’s favorite books of the year and named a Best Book of 2020 by TIME Magazine, Vanity Fair, People, Glamour, NPR and The Washington Post.

-Click here to purchase a copy and click here to read author Brit Bennett’s Black History Month book selections for 2021.
+Click here to order a copy and click here to read author Brit Bennett’s Black History Month book selections for 2021.
 For additional Jenna Bush Hager’s Book Club selections, click here.
 The Vanishing Half is set to be adapted into a HBO miniseries.
 No release date has been announced at this point, as it is still in production.

-Angie Smith has made herself a household name with her book, The Hate U Give.
+Angie Thomas has made herself a household name with her book, The Hate U Give.
 The author has a new book debut, Concrete Rose, which is the prequel to The Hate U Give.
 Her books are perfect for teens and adults.

 Title: Concrete Rose